Real-time distributed firewall

 How it works

 DisWall is an extension for your firewall.
 It supports nftables and iptables.
 For the latter it needs ipset to be installed too.
 The main functionality is monitoring of attempts to scan inactive ports on your server and ban such IPs.
+Also, it monitors SSH brute-force attempts and Postfix SASL auth errors (also brute-force).

 But if you use it in distributed mode, then you always have afresh list of active scanning IPs from our honeypots.

-We have a bunch of honeypots that are constantly banning such IPs and a server to maintain a database.
+We have dozens of honeypots that are constantly banning such IPs and a server to maintain a database.
 Now the banning intervals are variable - we ban for 15 minutes the first time, then 30 minutes, then an hour * scan attempts.
 There are IPs that are banned for several months already.

 Essentially, there are three parts of working DisWall:

-• Correctly configured firewall (iptables or nftables)
+• Correctly configured firewall (nftables or iptables)

-• Logging facility (done by additional config of rsyslog)
+• Logging facility (done by journald)

 What is iptables?